evgenyneu/quagga/README.md

 # Quagga

 `quagga` is a command-line utility that combines multiple text files into a single prompt suitable for Large Language Models (LLMs) like ChatGPT.
-By eliminating the need to manually locate and copy/paste content, quagga streamlines prompt preparation for programmers:
+It is made for programmers who need to submit code from their projects to an LLM without manually locating and copying individual files:

 ```bash
 > quagga --include '*.js' 'README.md' --exclude 'node_modules'